-The Dobbelaere cartoon fits the form and thematic outline with what we can see in the old photograph.
-It is therefore reasonable to infer that the cartoon is of the historic stained glass window of the school chapel. and more importantly, that it was executed by the studio of Jules Dobbelaere.
+The Dobbelaere cartoon fits the form and thematic outline with what we can see in toon depicts St Jean-Baptiste de La Salle surrounded by pupils and members of the and thematic outline with what we can see in the old photograph.
+It is therefore reasonable to infer that the cartoon is of the historic stained glass window of the school chapel, and more importantly, that it was executed by the studio of Jules Dobbelare.